Death toll from Pakistan floods near 1,100 as international aid trickles in | Headlines

 - Pakistan

-The death toll from the devastating floods in Pakistan neared 1,100 Monday, as international aid began to trickle in following Prime Minister Shehbaz Sharif-led cash-strapped government's desperate appeal for aid to deal with the crisis that has displaced 33 million or one-seventh of the country's population.
+The death toll from the devastating floods in Pakistan neared 1,100 on Monday, as international aid began trickling in following Prime Minister Shehbaz Sharif-led cash-strapped government's desperate appeal for aid to deal with the crisis that has displaced 33 million or one-seventh of the country's population.

 Pakistan's Climate Change Minister Sherry Rehman called it the ''monster monsoon of the decade,'' while Finance Minister Miftah Ismail said the floods have impacted Pakistan's economy by USD 10 billion.